ANG13T/designr/README.md

 # designr

 ### Features
+- make draggable
-- logo + login auth with google or login form
+- login auth with google
 - palette display
 - create a palette (palette name and/ url)
 - share a palette